ohir/toggler/README.md

 ### traps and remedies

-- This library is synchronous so your handler methods must complete fast.
-Any interface with async code should be done via a proper state cycle and in a separate Isolate.
+- This library is synchronous so your handler methods should complete fast.
+Any interface with async code should be done via a proper state cycle (eg. in a separate Isolate).
+Ie. while your async code may easily register in Toggler, you may pass any changes back only using a `notifier`.

-- While fixing state you must either avoid calling your Model setters that would subsequently register in this very Toggler (effecting in an internal race, or worse: a loop).
-If you can't avoid it, you should get the live object on `hold` before such mutation then `resume` it after (at last before returning from `fix`).
+- While `fix` runs the live Toggler state is on [hold].
+It means that any further changes to the register are **silently dropped**.
+If your `fix` mutates external to Toggler data that would register a change from their setter, `fix` must do it for them internally.
+The `fixBits(bIndex, value)` and `fixDs(bIndex, value)` methods are meant just for that.